vortexntnu/software-learning-period/README.md

 To install visual studio code on you linux computer: https://code.visualstudio.com/download

+If you do not have or are unable to use linux, you can use docker.
+You will need docker, download docker desktop for the OS you are using and make sure docker is running.
+Edit the docker-compose file, the compose file will produce a docker container with a shard volume (storage) between your computer and the container.
+A shard volumes allows you to edit ROS files normally (on your computer regardless of OS) and run ROS commands within the docker container based on the files you edited.
+But to achive this you need to edit the file path within the docker-compose file, so the container can knows which files are to be shard.
+When the docker-compose file is edited, use the command "docker compose up -d", this will target the docker-compose.yml file and produce a docker container.
+Use docker desktop's GUI or the command "docker ps" to find the name of the docker container.
+To enter the container and execute commands use "docker exec -it <container-name> /bin/bash".
+When the tasks ask you to open a new terminal window, open a new terminal window and exec into the container agian.

 ### Prelimenaries

 ROS is short for Robot operating system.
 This is the middelware we use on our drones to communicate between all our systems.
 ROS allows for programs to communicate over a defined API with ROS messages and services.
 It enables programs to run on multiple computers and communicates over the network.
 ROS modules can also run on different laguages such as C++ and Python.